iSECPartners/LibTech-Auditing-Cheatsheet/README.md

 * Any Lib Tech project should always prefer Ephemeral ciphersuites
     * SSL ciphersuites with 'DHE' in their name provide forward secrecy in the event of a private key compromise/factor.
     * http://googleonlinesecurity.blogspot.com/2011/11/protecting-data-for-long-term-with.html
-* If the site uses Client Certificates (or really any other form of SSL Authentication: PSK/etc) - do all third party includes also use that form?
-If not, the authentication is the lesser of all.
+* If the site uses Client Certificates (or really any other form of SSL Authentication: PSK/etc) - do all third party includes also use that form of authentication?
+    * If not, the authentication is the least secure of all forms of authentication.
 * Pinning
     * If they have a website: do they pin certificate authorities in Chrome's preloaded list?
 See:
         * http://www.chromium.org/sts